ei5uke/mario_pytorch/README.md

 \
 \
 *Hadamard Product*
 - When using * to find the product of 2+ tensors, it outputs the hadamard product, aka inplace element multiplication.
-Thus, the tensors must have the same exact dimensions.
+Thus, the tensors must have the same exact dimensions.\

+*torch.view(-1)*
+- Just view everything but the first dimension.
+Makes thing faster so I don't have to squeeze, I can just do this instead.

 ## Sources
 Just general info: